jeremytammik/tbc/a/1795_material_asset_prop.md

 This code will get you everything for the thermal and structural assets and almost everything for the appearance asset.

-The pdf on your blog was crucial in figuring out how to touch all the aspects of the appearance asset!
+The PDF on the blog was crucial in figuring out how to touch all the aspects of the appearance asset!

 Here is an image I put together showing mappings for the appearance asset: